Term FF-004

 AI amplifies the existing state of your platform.
 Not the state you want.

-A finding from DORA 2025 State of DevOps Report.
 Strong delivery systems gain code quality when AI is adopted.
 Weak ones lose stability.
+The 2024 DORA report measured a 7.2 percent stability decrease on weak platforms.
 The platform decides which direction the amplification runs.

 Code quality improvement